microsoft/ccf-app-samples/data-reconciliation-app/test/README.md

 - **Test Idp:** custom implementation to simulate a token issuer to test your application locally.
   - *Generate test tokens*: `/.workspace/proposals/set_jwt_issuer_test_sandbox.json` contains pre-generated tokens you can use to test the application endpoints using JWT authentication.
   - Run ` make start-host` and request `/app/swagger` endpoint then `authorize`
-- **Microsoft Azure Active Directory Identity Provider:** it is an integration sample with MS-AAD Idp
+- **Microsoft Azure Active Directory Identity Provider:** integration sample with MS-AAD Idp
   - *Generate test tokens*: before you can complete this step, two applications must be registered at the Azure AD tenant, follow [here](https://learn.microsoft.com/en-us/azure/active-directory/develop/quickstart-register-app)

     - To create the required registered applications run `make deploy-ms-idp`.
-    - Update src/services/authentication-service.ts with environment values in `aad.env file` created by the previous step:
+    - Update `src/services/authentication-service.ts` with environment values in `aad.env` file created by the previous step:
       - Replace `MS_APP_ID_URI` by `ApiIdentifierUri`
       - Replace `MS_APP_ID`: by `ClientApplicationId`
     - Run `make generate-access-token` to generate a new token.